Thumbnail Emotion

 Humans read facial expressions instinctively and in milliseconds.
 A thumbnail showing strong emotion — surprise, anger, confidence — triggers mirror neurons that make the viewer feel something before they consciously decide to click.
 Neutral expressions fail to create that involuntary engagement.

-Each value below shows two numbers when available: Regular/Shorts is the effect on a typical video, and Top 10% is the effect on videos in the top 10% of views (from a quantile regression).
-Use the Top 10% column to see factors that disproportionately help videos that go big.
+Each value below shows two numbers when available: Regular/Shorts is the effect on a typical video, and Top 10% is the effect on the videos that broke out (top decile of views).
+Use the Top 10% column to see what disproportionately helps videos that go big.

 Strong